Osperity/django-hstore-mixin/README.md

 # Django Hstore Mixin

-Mixin to allow usage of Django Hstore whilst maintaining common Python data types.
+Mixin to allow usage of `django-hstore` whilst maintaining common Python data types.

 ## Introduction

-This is an add-on for the [`django-hstore` library](https://github.com/djangonauts/django-hstore).
+This is an add-on for the [`django-hstore`](https://github.com/djangonauts/django-hstore) library.
 While the `django-hstore` library does many amazing things, it suffers from the fact that does not maintain many datatypes (unless the newer `schema mode` is used, which is somewhat of a manual process).
 This is due to the fact that Postgresql can only store values as `String` objects.

-To get around this limitation, the Django Hstore Mixin creates a `property` on a model that acts as a proxy for the `django-hstore` field.
+To get around this limitation, the `django-hstore-mixin` creates a `property` on a model that acts as a proxy for the `django-hstore` field.
 Anything put into this field is serialized to JSON on input and deserialized from JSON on retrieval.

 _Note: Datetime objects will be serialized to ISO Format upon entrance